-3 Troubleshooting and maintenance
+4 Troubleshooting and maintenance

-Refer to the documentation provided by the product manufacturer for information about peripheral-specific problems, such as issues with a monitor or a printer.
-The following tables present some issues you might encounter while installing, starting up, or using your computer and possible solutions.
+Refer to the documentation provided by the product manufacturer for information about peripheral-specific problems, such as issues with a printer.
+The following sections present some issues you might encounter while installing, starting up, or using your computer and possible solutions.